-- Approve the resident addict/alcoholic as a one-person AU through the use of an authorized representative. - If the center provides meals to the non-addicted family members, deny participation as residents of an institution. - If the non-addicted family members purchase and prepare their own food apart from meals prepared by the center, process an application for the non-addicted members (excluding the addicted family member from the AU). - Assign and appropriate POE, not the exceed the estimated length of stay at the treatment center.
+- Approve the resident addict/alcoholic as a one-person AU using an authorized representative. - If the center provides meals to the non-addicted family members, deny SNAP participation as residents of an institution. - If the non-addicted family members purchase and prepare their own food apart from meals prepared by the center, process an application for the non-addicted members (excluding the addicted family member from the AU). - The appropriate certification period will be established based on the AU composition.

-The following procedures are for the addict's children (biological, adopted, or step) and the addict's spouse who live with the addicted AU member at the treatment center.
+The following procedures are for the addict's children (biological, adopted, or step) who live with the addicted AU member at the treatment center.

-- Include the children and/or the spouse in the resident addict/alcoholic's AU. - Assign an appropriate period of eligibility not to exceed the estimated length of stay at the treatment center.
+- Include the children in the resident addict/alcoholic's AU. - The appropriate certification period will be established based on the AU composition